-The Student Portal is where students can take online assessments.
+The Student Portal is the User Interface used by students to take online assessments.
 SchoolCity SUITE offers students a variety of tools that may be available for an assessment.
 Available tools are determined by the Test Administrator and/or the Test Creator.
 This document will review the tools that may be offered during an online assessment.

 Toolbox: Click on the toolbox icon to open and select the tools and calculator you wish to use.
 Check the box(es) of the tools you want.
 Uncheck a box to put the tool away.
 Then click on Close.
 You will need to select the tools again when you move to the next item.